 Goldman Sachs hosted an investor call the other day.

-During the call. an insurance Analyst recommended investment in the major health care insurers, like Cigna or UHC, to its clients because the very limited competition among major insurers will allow these firms to significantly increase their rates to even major corporate plans without much in the way of negative repercussions for them.
+During the call. an insurance Analyst recommended investment in the major health care insurers, like Cigna or UHC, to its clients because the very limited competition among major insurers will allow these firms to increase their rates to even major corporations with immunity.

 So here is the situation:

-1. The average annual health insurance premium for a family of 4 is now almost $14,000.
+1. The annual health insurance premium for a family of four is almost $14,000.

 So, if you still believe your firm will assume most of the cost increase in these premiums then you have no problem.

 However, if you believe your firm will drop coverage or let the employee assume most of the increase, then you better start saving for a rainy day and forget your retirement plan or your kids' college fund.

 Thank you for a great post.

 a) The number of people who die annually from lack of health insurance will rise from the current estimate of 45,000 to closer to 100,000